Brands and the greater good

 Recent events including the national lockdown, BLM movement and LGBTQ movement have accelerated the conscious consumer mindset.
 As a result, brands are being put under the spotlight more than ever to have a clear, authentic sense of purpose, beyond their growth agenda, that remains loyal to their customers.

-Based by our recent brand research and a small self-funded research project conducted in February, we set out to identify some broad consumer-based themes.
+Based on our recent brand research and a small self-funded research project conducted earlier this year, we set out to identify some broad consumer-based themes.
 Here’s a snapshot of what we found:

 Hard evidence (vs generic promises)